 - 67% of parents play video games with their child at least once weekly

 - The idea that violent video games create violent kids is seen as a myth and the research study has been called into question as to its validity

-With over 25 different gaming genres out there, there’s virtually a game for everyone.
+With over 25 different gaming genres out there, there’s virtually a game for everyone, there are online games that are really competitive so players in all the world focus on leveling up and becoming better in games like CSGO, there are some even websites as mycsgoboosting.com that can help you improve your skills in the game an become a great player.
 While there might be a game for everyone, not every game should be played by everyone.
 As most parents are aware, The Entertainment Software Rating Board (ESRB) has a rating on the front of each box with the recommended age for that game.
 It’s important for parents to be in the know about the types of games their kids are playing and with whom.
 With so many opportunities for kids to play against others online, it may not be readily apparent as to who they are exactly playing.
 Near the ESRB rating, in a small box, there is information regarding whether your child can have unmonitored interaction with other people who are playing the same game, whether it shares your child’s location with others, and whether it shares information about your child with third parties.